The Difference Between Cross-Stitch, Embroidery and Needlepoint

 If you are new to embroidery, the structure of cross-stitch may be the most appealing.
 You will only need to master one simple stitch to complete a project.
-Once you finish your first project, you will even be a little more prepared for needlepoint since the cross stitch does show up in some needlepoint projects.
+Once you finish your first project, you will be a little more prepared for needlepoint because the cross stitch shows up in some needlepoint projects.

-While it can be tempting to buy a home embroidery machine, if you are just starting out, it is best to try hand embroidery first.
+While it can be tempting to buy a home embroidery machine, it is best to try hand embroidery first if you are just starting out.
 Learning different stitches and seeing them up close can help you understand the different patterns possible with needle and thread.
 In addition, an embroidery machine is an investment and comes with its own learning curve, so it is not necessarily simpler to learn than hand embroidery.

 In short, machine embroidery is best for:

 - Mass production

 - A uniform look